ericdalrymple/PyLab/README.md

 #### 2.3 - Test your dev environment
 Let’s open PyLab in Visual Studio Code and make sure we can run our scripts properly.
-* Double-click the `PyLab.bat` file in your PyLab folder.
+* Launch PyLab from your Start Menu **OR** double-click the PyLab shortcut in your PyLab folder.

 * You will be presented with a list of options.
 Choose `1.
 Open lessons` options by typing __1__ and pressing __Enter__.</br></br><img width="1115" height="322" alt="image" src="https://github.com/user-attachments/assets/be9d84a9-f583-486e-a437-9cddfdc3e0b1" />